brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 Most people are
 familiar with the operation of a relay so I'll just highlight two facets that are most relevant to the 1620 design:
 * The duo relays support multiple/parallel contact sets known as "stacks."
-The picture below shows two contact sets (1NC/1C/1NO and 2NC/2C/2NO).
+The picture above shows two contact sets (1NC/1C/1NO and 2NC/2C/2NO).
 NC is "normally closed," OP is "common" or "operating point" and NO is "normally open."
 The 1620 uses relays that have up tp 12 independent "stacks" controlled by one set of coils.